tianyic/only_train_once_personal_footprint/README.md

 This repository is the Pytorch implementation of Only Train Once (OTO).
 OTO is an automatic general DNN training and compression (via structure pruning) framework.
 By OTO, users could train a general DNN from scratch to achieve both high performance and slimmer architecture simultaneously in the one-shot manner (without pretraining and fine-tuning).

-## Working Item

-We notice the `TypeError: 'torch._C.Node' object is not subscriptable` raised by some specific versions of pytorch, e.g., torch 2.0.

-We are working on adjusting the trace graph construction for fixing it.

 ## Publications

 Please find our series of works.